freulandrmi/fran-practice/README.md

 # fran-practice

-# fran's first time creating a README file. taking notes from GitHub for Beginners
+Fran's first time creating a README file. taking notes from GitHub for Beginners